libp2p/js-libp2p/doc/LIMITS.md

     /**
      * A remote peer may attempt to open up to this many connections per second,
-     * any more than that will be automatically rejected */
+     * any more than that will be automatically rejected *
+     * This field is optional, the default value is shown */
     inboundConnectionThreshold: 5
   }